Temasek, StarHub in joint venture to form pure-play cybersecurity firm

 Ensign will operate as one of Asia's largest integrated pure-play cybersecurity firms, the company said on Wednesday.

-Ensign is a merger between cybersecurity firms Quann and Accel Systems & Technologies, which are subsidiaries of Temasek and StarHub respectively.
+Ensign is a merger between cybersecurity firms Quann and Accel Systems & Technologies (ASTL), which are subsidiaries of Temasek and StarHub respectively.
 While Quann is the cybersecurity arm of Certis, the integrated security organisation owned by Temasek, Accel is a security infrastructure company majority-owned by StarHub.

-Temasek will hold a majority 60 per cent of Ensign, and StarHub will own the remaining 40 per cent.
+Temasek will hold a majority 60 per cent of Ensign (156 million Ensign shares) and StarHub will own the remaining 40 per cent (104 million Ensign shares).

 Lee Fook Sun will helm Ensign as its executive chairman, and oversee some 500 cybersecurity specialists who will operate from Ensign's corporate headquarters in Singapore.
 Mr Lee, who is executive chairman of Quann and chairman of the Singapore Building and Construction Authority, was formerly president of ST Electronics from 2009 to 2016.